 I have noticed a lot of confusion when it comes to which type of service to order from Starlink.
-Now they have options like “Starlink RV” and Residential with “Portability” (which is just an add-on service to Residential service.)
+Now they have options like “Starlink RV” and Residential (UPDATE: RESIDENTIAL NO LONGER HAS THE OPTION OF ADDING PORTABILITY IN THE UNITED STATES!)
 Which one should you sign up for?
 Which one is better for your situation?

 Well, I’ll tell you the differences and you decide.
 Ready?
 Hope you’re sitting down and have a cold beer ready.

 First of all, there are 5!
 Starlink account types currently, and some have multiple equipment options:

 - Starlink Residential Standard Dishy (no more Portability add-on ☹️) $599 equipment, $110/mo

 - Starlink Residential High-Performance Dishy $2500 equipment, $110/mo